tinode/chat/README.md

 * The demo server is configured to use [ACME](https://letsencrypt.org/) TLS [implementation](https://godoc.org/golang.org/x/crypto/acme) with hard-coded requirement for [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
 If you are unable to connect then the most likely reason is your TLS client's missing support for SNI.
 Use a different client.

-* The demo uses a single minified javascript bundle and minified css.
+* The demo uses a single minified javascript bundle and minified CSS.
 The un-minified version is available at https://web.tinode.co/index-dev.html

 ## Features